Version 1.3 – dated: 12/02/2024

 The processing of your Personal Data for the purpose of Compliance represents a legitimate processing of personal data pursuant to Article 6 (1)(c) of the GDPR.

 f. to analyse your CV, as well as to assess your profile with regards to the open positions in Diennea, to manage the selection procedures and to contact the candidates who submit their applications through the “Work with Us” section of the Site (“Recruiting”).
+Your CV may be retained and further processed by Diennea to improve its recruitment processes and organizational efficiency so that, in the future, it can recontact applicants who have not been interviewed as well as applicants who have been interviewed with a positive assessment but have not been ultimately hired and thus evaluate their CV in the future as well (“Optimizing the Selection Process“).

 g. to carry out statistical analysis without the possibility to identify the user (“Statistics”).